nuc134r/pebble-tetrahedron/README.md

 # pebble-tetrahedron
 A tetrahedron 3D model on your wrist!
+A Pebble Smartwatch app.